AnthonyBaudchon/Datawarehouse_Amazon_pipeline/README.md

 ## If you want to reproduce the project, you can:
-- download the raw data from the link of from the data folder
+- download the raw data from the link or from the data folder
 - pull the repository or download it as a zip file
 - open Visual Studio and open the .sln file from the Pipelines folder
 - create the databases with the SQL queries from the SQL_queries folder